timmybytes/rational-design/README.md

 #### Chose colors

-**NEW!** A currently *work-in-progress* color chooser is now incorporated into Rational Design's settings via [react-color](https://casesandberg.github.io/react-color/#examples).
-You can currently choose background/text colors for rendered scales, with the upcoming ability to copy and export colors along with your created scale.
+A color chooser is incorporated into Rational Design's settings via [react-color](https://casesandberg.github.io/react-color/#examples).
+Use the color pairings to see your type scale in different color contrasts.

 <img src='./src/assets/readme-colors.png' alt='Rational Design - color palette display'>